Lectures on LHC Physics: QCD

 The third splitting we compute is gluon radiation off a quark, \ie $q(p_a) \to q(p_b) + g(p_c)$, sandwiching the $qqg$ vertex between an outgoing quark $\bar{u}_\pm(p_b)$ and an incoming quark $u_\pm(p_a)$.
-From the splitting of a gluon into a quark-antiquark pair we already know that we can limit our analysis to the physical gluon polarizations and a spin flip in the quarks.
-Inserting the spinors from Eq.(\ref{eq:spinor_u}) and the two relevant gamma matrices gives us
+From the splitting of a gluon into a quark--antiquark pair we already know that we can limit our analysis to the physical gluon polarizations and a spin flip in the quarks.
+Inserting the spinors from Eq.\eqref{eq:spinor_u} and the two relevant gamma matrices gives us

 with the angles $\theta_b^*$ and $\theta_a^*$ relative to the final state gluon direction $\vec{p}_c$.
-Comparing to the situation shown in Figure~\ref{fig:qcd_gsplit} for the angle relative to the scattered gluon we find $\theta_b^* = \theta$ while for the incoming quark $\theta_a^* = - \theta_c = -z \theta$.
-As expected, the spin-down case gives the same result, modulo a complex conjugation
+Comparing to the situation shown in Figure~\ref{fig:qcd_gsplit} for the angle relative to the scattered gluon we now find $\theta_b^* = \theta$ while for the incoming quark $\theta_a^* = - \theta_c = -z \theta$.
+The spin--down case gives the same result, modulo a complex conjugation